 Make an Effort to Understand the Condition

-In order to understand what your loved one is thinking and feeling and to know how best to help them, it’s important to learn everything you can about PTSD.
+To understand what your loved one is thinking and feeling and know how best to help them, it’s important to learn everything you can about PTSD.
 Post-traumatic stress disorder is recognized as a mental health disorder that affects the victims of sudden loss, abuse, assault, the near-death experiences of war, terrorist attacks, major accidents, and so much more.

-While it can be easy to worry that you’ve done something wrong and take your loved one’s changed behavior personally, you should understand that the victim, when reminded of their trauma, cannot usually control his or her behavior.
-Their central nervous system goes on high alert, causing an onset of their symptoms when they begin to feel defenseless or endangered.
+While it can be easy to worry that you’ve done something wrong and take your loved one’s changed behavior personally, you should understand that the victim cannot usually control his or her behavior when reminded of their trauma.
+Their central nervous system goes on high alert, causing their symptoms when they begin to feel defenseless or endangered.

 In times of fight or flight, do your best not to take anything personally.
 PTSD is, admittedly, very taxing on relationships, and you may find your loved one’s behavior distressing, but remember that the person struggling needs you to be your best self as they work through their issues.
 Rather than feeling like a burden, they need to see you as trustworthy and be able to place hope in your understanding of them.